Oblique projections on metric spaces: Results

 When the metric and the scalar product coincide, $\GG = \HH$, it is well known \cite{szyld} that for complementary oblique projections

 with the standard operator norm induced by the vector norm, and coinciding with the modulus of the largest singular value.
 This norm identity is actually a corollary of an even stronger result, since it can be proven that $\PP_0$ and of $\PP_1$ have the same singular values (eigenvalues of $\PP_0^\dagger \PP_0$ and $\PP_1 \PP_1^\dagger$, up to the multiplicity (possibly vanishing) of $0$ and $1$ \cite{lewko}.
-It is the objective of this section to prove an analogous result in our generalized context.
+It is the objective of the next theorem to prove an analogous result in our generalized context.

 \begin{theorem} The forms $\KS_0$, $\KS_1$, $\SI_0$ and $\SI_1$ have the same spectrum, up to the multiplicity of eigenvalues $0$ and $1$.
 All nonvanishing eigenvalues are not smaller than $1$. \end{theorem}